gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

       in a non-renegable way.

-   There is a very basic way of determining the above conditions for an implementation that enable using the new DTLS connection’s security context for all future DTLS records protected and enabling the associated new SCTP-AUTH key at the same time and not use the old context for any future protection operations.
+   There is a very basic way of determining the above conditions for an implementation that enables using the new DTLS connection’s security context for all future DTLS records protected and enabling the associated new SCTP-AUTH key at the same time and not use the old context for any future protection operations.
 Mark the time